jameelalsalam/jplots/README.md

 However, this approach is not as flexible as using the official ggplot2 extension approach.
-The following approach extends `geom_ribbon` with a new function `geom_envelope` that calculates the minimum/maximum at each value of `y` and draws an envelope around that range.
+The following approach extends `geom_ribbon` with a new function `geom_envelope` that calculates the minimum/maximum value of `y` at each value of `x` and draws an envelope around that range.

 ``` r